kttl-jacebuquia/trevor-jace-source/README.md

 [Xdebug](https://xdebug.org/) is ready to use but if you need to modify something, you can find the [xdebug.ini](docker/appserver/xdebug.ini) at the `_source/docker/appserver/` folder.
-To apply changes all you need to is re-start lando : `lando restart`.
+To apply changes, re-start lando : `lando restart`.

 - [Setting up your IDE for XDEBUG](https://docs.lando.dev/config/php.html#setting-up-your-ide-for-xdebug)
 - [xdebug settings](https://xdebug.org/docs/all_settings)